Cannabis cultivation: Outdoor cannabis cultivation

 For outdoor cultivation, growers choose areas that receive twelve hours or more of sunlight a day.
 In the Northern Hemisphere, growers typically plant seeds in mid-April, late May, or early June to provide plants a full four to nine months of growth.
 Harvest is usually between mid-September and early October.
 In North America, northern locations are preferred (North Coast of California and British Columbia being particularly notable), but southern locations (such as Maui, Hawaii) are also known to be good producers.

+Regulations permitting outdoor cultivation of cannabis vary from state to state in the US.
+Illinois bans outdoor cultivation and requires growing in an enclosed and locked facility.
+Other states, like Michigan or Alaska, leave decisions about outdoor growing up to local governments.
+California, Vermont, and Massachusetts provide licenses for outdoor cultivation, often tiered based on size of operation.
+Vermont and Alaska also impose security restrictions on outdoor operations such as video surveillance, lack of visibility from roadways, and physical barriers.

 Where local laws do not permit growing cannabis, cultivators sometimes grow in forests or rugged and rural areas where the local population is unlikely to find the crop.
 Cannabis is also grown hidden by a crop that is taller, such as maize.
 This is reported by the United States government to be common in the midwestern states.
 Bamboo and elderberry are also used as camouflage companion plants.

 Some government agencies, including the Drug Enforcement Administration (DEA), have claimed that in State and National Parks people have been injured by cannabis farmers protecting their crops using booby traps; no arrests or convictions for this had been made As of 2007.